 “They feel transformed,” she explained, adding that the people truly enjoy their experiences and are eager to keep watching films; they also often return to the festival each year to learn more.

 The film festival takes place every two years, and usually there are about 150 submissions.
 This year, near the end of the submission deadline, there are approximately 600 entries, with films coming from the United Kingdom, Canada, Italy, Greece, Egypt, Armenia, and many other countries.

-“This is an opportunity for people to see how curators select films for film festivals and also to be immersed in the subjects and issues of people with disabilities from all around the world,” she explained.
+“This is an opportunity for people to see how curators select films for film festivals and also to be immersed in the subjects and issues of people with disabilities from all around the world,” she said.

 Though there weren't any formal discussions, she asked for viewer feedback.
 Down the line, she would like UNH to offer a screening for the festival’s top three films.